tbook-dev/incentive-layer-docs/wise-score.md

 <figure><img src="pics/wealth.png" alt="" width="250"><figcaption></figcaption></figure>
 </div>

+Wealth Score updates automatically everytime users enter or reload the WISE Score page.

 We aggregate a user’s attested wealth in the previous week and denote this wealth in the unit of **USD**.
 These wealth include:

-1. Crypto coins and tokens, that users have attested on TBook
+Crypto coins and tokens, that users have attested on TBook
-2. Total assets on trading platforms, attested by users on TBook
-3. Bank deposits, attested by users on TBook

 ### 2. Identity (I)